-Calculating charts used to be the most difficult and painstaking part of doing astrology.
+Calculating charts used to be the biggest hurdle to practicing astrology.
 But modern astrologers have been blessed with computers.
 What a relief!
 Your computer makes the job of running charts so much easier.
 But how do you choose the right astrology software for your needs?
 I’ll lay out what I think are the best options available.
 I encourage you to leave your feedback, comments, and questions at the end of the post.

 Web- and app-based astrology software